mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentUserId**

-Retrieves the user ID of the current user from the `Mattermost Server`.
+Retrieves the `userId` of the current user from the `Mattermost Server`.

 ```javascript
 export function getCurrentUserId(state) {